 A CSF leak is a serious and often incapacitating medical condition stemming from a tear or hole in the membrane that contains the fluid surrounding the spinal cord and brain.
 It can occur in the head or spine as result of trauma, surgery, an underlying disorder or spontaneously.

-When fluid leaks out, cranial pressure and volume reduces which allows the brain to sag within the skull (known as intracranial hypotension).
 As a result of this ‘brain sag’, sufferers often experience severe and unrelenting head pain, pressure, visual disturbances, hearing impairment, tinnitus, spasms, seizures and a wide range of other symptoms.